MPLS Impact Awards: Guidance 2022-23

 Please read guidance notes before applying to MPLS Impact Awards.

-The annual MPLS Impact Awards aim to foster and raise awareness of impact by rewarding it at a local level, and prepare the ground for the impact case studies that will be needed for future impact reporting, e.g. Research Excellence Framework (REF).
-Awards are presented at the MPLS Reception in 2022 (event to be confirmed), with a pay award of £1,000 (minus taxes) made to the individual.
+The annual MPLS Impact Awards aim to foster and raise awareness of impact by rewarding individuals and teams at a local level.
+These awards also prepare the ground for the impact case studies that will be needed for future impact reporting, e.g. Research Excellence Framework (REF).
+Awards are presented at the MPLS Reception in 2023 (event to be confirmed), with a pay award of £1,000 (minus taxes) made to the individual.

 However, projects/researchers that have received either a Vice Chancellor’s Innovation and Engagement Award, or a commendation for Vice Chancellor’s Innovation and Engagement Award, or received a MPLS Impact Award, are not eligible to be nominated for an MPLS Impact Award for the same project, in a similar or related category, unless demonstrably significant progress has been made.

-Individuals may be nominated in any one of the following four categories.
+Individuals may be nominated in any one of the following five categories.

 To recognise researchers at any career stage for research that has had significant commercial/economic impact since 1 August 2018.
 Examples could be the establishment of spin-out companies, contributions from collaborative working with business, or research that has led to licensing deals or the development of new products, tools and technologies.
 This category is open to those that have provided a financial return, or those that are not commercially profitable yet.

 To recognise researchers at any career stage for research that has had significant social impact since 1 August 2018.

-The social impact category could include a broad range of impacts of research, such as those on wider society, health and wellbeing, advocacy, public policy, ethical and cultural issues, practice, public health, social enterprise, the third sector, culture and the environment, etc.
+The social impact category could include a broad range of impacts of research, such as those on wider society, health and wellbeing, advocacy, ethical and cultural issues, practice, public health, social enterprise, the third sector, culture and the environment, etc. There is a separate category for public policy.

 Early Career Impact